 Attorneys Representing Your Best Interests After a Chicago Dog Bite Involving Scarring

 Disfigurement is an element of damages under Illinois tort law.
-In many dog bite cases, Rosenfeld Injury Lawyers LLC can recover compensation for medical procedures to treat dog bite scars that a person has required in the past or may need in the future.
+In many dog bite cases, our personal injury lawyers can recover compensation for medical procedures to treat dog bite scars that a person has required in the past or may need in the future.

-Men, women and children can be left with permanent scars throughout their bodies after a dog bite.
-Their arms, legs, abdominal areas, facial regions and other parts may be left severely damaged after a dog bite.
-It is important for these dog bite victims to fight for the maximum amount of compensation that is available to them after an accident.
+Men, women, and children can be left with permanent scars throughout their bodies after a dog bite.
+Their arms, legs, abdominal areas, facial regions, and other parts may be left severely damaged after a dog bite.
+These dog bite victims need to fight for the maximum amount of compensation available to them after an accident.